 Our thanks to Julie Cook Downing, Founder of Caregivers’ Comfort Creations, LLC for contributing this article.
 In addition to being a Cornerstone LifeCare Consultant, Julie is a valuable resource to the community in providing products, programs, and services to individuals, families, and professionals faced with the challenges of caregiving.

-CAREGIVING IS QUITE POSSIBLY THE HARDEST JOB IN THE WORLD™ and if you are fortunate to be reading this as a Caregiver, you have survived, which is a wonderful feat.
+CAREGIVING IS QUITE POSSIBLY THE HARDEST JOB IN THE WORLD™ and if you are fortunate to be reading this as a senior living facility in Canby, you have survived, which is a wonderful feat.
 And as the holidays approach, times become even more challenging to those caring for a family member/loved one.
 You experience memories of what used to be with your loved ones much more vividly creating a depth of sadness very difficult to rise above.
 I want you to survive the Holiday Season and embark on a brand new year!

 I ask you to consider my proposition: instead of believing that you need to improve your Caregiving tactics, recognize that your willingness to assume the role of Caregiver is the greatest gift upon which there is nothing to improve upon because you are doing your very best.
+The people at www.seniorcareauthority.com/ease do that.
 And let 2017 truly be the year in which you honor and applaud yourself!